AiM.HRP

 How to Apply

-- Open a monthly chart for your desired ticker symbol in TradeStation or apply to RadarScreen.
+1. Open a weekly or monthly chart for your desired ticker symbol in TradeStation or apply to RadarScreen.

-- From the EasyLanguage shortcut bar, select "Indicators" and choose AiM.HRP.
+2. From the EasyLanguage shortcut bar, select "Indicators" and choose AiM.HRPw for weekly, and AiM.HRP for monthly.

 Interpreting the Results